-French seams are one of those things that tend to scare a lot of people – but really aren’t hard at all.
+This seems to be one of those things that tend to scare a lot of people – but really aren’t hard at all and today I’m going to show you how to sew french seams!

-Personally i don’t think they are the solution to every seam, but they are a beautifully neat way to finish raw edges, and are particularly well suited to sheer and lightweight fabrics.
-Also they are a nice option for those who don’t have sergers/overlockers and want a nice professional finish.
+Personally, I don’t think they are the solution to every seam (there are so many options!), but they are a beautifully neat way to finish raw edges and are particularly well suited to sheer and lightweight fabrics.
+Also, they are a nice option for those who don’t have sergers/overlockers and want a nice professional finish.
 Once you try them you’ll honestly find tonnes of situations in which they are incredibly useful.

 Here’s how to sew a lovely french seam: